Document Restoration and Recovery January 25, 2018 – Posted in: Blog

 Water damage, if left unchecked, can lead to mold damage almost anywhere.
 Fire damage often leads to water damage as well — particularly if fire crews used water to extinguish the fire — which can in turn lead to mold damage if not addressed quickly.

-It’s important to determine the best restoration method as quickly as possible — you have roughly 24-48 hours to begin restoration before water damage can start to become too severe to recover.
+It’s important to determine the restoration method as quickly as possible — you have roughly 24-48 hours to begin restoration before water damage can start to become too severe to recover.

 Process for Water Damaged Document Restoration